mlpack/blog/doc/tutorials/Saurabh2017Week09.md

-Title: Build testing with Docker and VMs Week 9
+@brief Build testing with Docker and VMs - Week 9
-Date: 2017-08-01 21:13:00
+@author Saurabh Gupta
-Tags: gsoc, docker
+@page Saurabh2017WeekNine Build testing with Docker and VMs - Week 9
-Author: Saurabh Gupta
+@date 2017-08-01 21:13:00

-Two matrix configurations were created under the name of "docker-matrix-test"
+@section Saurabh2017WeekNine Build testing with Docker and VMs - Week 9

-and "docker-matrix-test-2".
+Two matrix configurations were created under the name of "docker-matrix-test" and "docker-matrix-test-2".
 The former contains the configurations with clang version and the latter with gcc.
 They can be seen on Jenkins dashboard running at [masterblaster.mlpack.org](http://masterblaster.mlpack.org)